IBM-Cloud/insurance-bot-dashboard/README.md

 1. If you do not already have a IBM Cloud account, [sign up here][bluemix_reg_url]

-2. Download and install the [Cloud Foundry CLI][cloud_foundry_url] tool

-3. The app depends on the [main website app](https://github.com/IBM-Cloud/insurance-bot).
+2. The app depends on the [main website app](https://github.com/IBM-Cloud/insurance-bot).
 Make sure to deploy it first.

-4. Clone the app to your local environment from your terminal using the following command:
+3. Clone the app to your local environment from your terminal using the following command:

     ```
     git clone https://github.com/IBM-Cloud/insurance-bot-dashboard.git
     ```

-5. `cd` into this newly created directory
+4. `cd` into this newly created directory

-6. Create a new Watson Tone Analyzer service named `insurance-tone_analyzer` using your IBM Cloud account
+5. Create a new Watson Tone Analyzer service named `insurance-tone_analyzer` using your IBM Cloud account

-7. Replace the corresponding credentials for the `insurance-tone_analyzer` and `insurance-bot-db` services in your `vcap-local.json` file - using `vcap-local.template.json` as template file.
+6. Replace the corresponding credentials for the `insurance-tone_analyzer` and `insurance-bot-db` services in your `vcap-local.json` file - using `vcap-local.template.json` as template file.

-8. Define an environment variable pointing to the main site (which can be running locally or in IBM Cloud)
+7. Define an environment variable pointing to the main site (which can be running locally or in IBM Cloud)

     ```
     export SOCKET_URL=https://localhost:6040
     ```

-9. Install the required npm packages using the following command
+8. Install the required npm packages using the following command

     ```
     npm install
     ```

-10. Start your app locally with the following command
+9. Start your app locally with the following command

     ```
     npm start